EnmanuelMartinsAbilheira/Masters_Degree_in_Applied_Artificial_Intelligence__1Years_1Semesters/README.md

-# Master's Degree in Applied Artificial Intelligence
+# Master's Degree in Applied Artificial Intelligence (MIAA)

 Welcome to the repository for the Master's Degree in Applied Artificial Intelligence.
 This repository contains a comprehensive collection of resources, notes, projects, and materials related to the Applied AI program.
 Whether you are a student, researcher, or AI enthusiast, you'll find valuable information and materials here.